lifo101/phpopendoc/README.md

 structures.
 The XML output could be read by other XML consumers or used in XSLT tranformations.

+## Development Status

-__This library is in early development and does not actually work yet.__
+__This library is in early development and does not actually produce working Word documents yet.__
+The XML writer class does actually work but the structure of the XML may change a few times before I finalize its structure.
+Right now its a hybrid of XHTML and WordML that I use for testing purposes.

 ## Synopsis